-The plot below only shows an indication of the relative speeds of the different networks.
+The plot above only shows an indication of the relative speeds of the different networks.
 The exact prediction and training iteration times depend on the hardware and mini-batch size that you use.

 The classification accuracy on the ImageNet validation set is the most common way to measure the accuracy of networks trained on ImageNet.
 Networks that are accurate on ImageNet are also often accurate when you apply them to other natural image data sets using transfer learning or feature extraction.
 This generalization is possible because the networks have learned to extract powerful and informative features from natural images that generalize to other similar data sets.
 However, high accuracy on ImageNet does not always transfer directly to other tasks, so it is a good idea to try multiple networks.